aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 | **Namespace** | A logical isolation boundary; separate event histories, task queues, and quotas |
 | **Task Queue** | A durable channel connecting a Workflow/Activity to a set of Workers |
 | **Signal / Query** | Mechanisms for external code to send data to, or read state from, a running workflow |

 ---

+[CockroachDB](https://www.cockroachlabs.com/) is the leading distributed, PostgreSQL-compatible database built for global scale.
+It provides serializable ACID transactions, active-active multi-region replication, and automatic failover, all through the standard PostgreSQL wire protocol.
+For Temporal, this means the existing `postgres12` persistence plugin works directly, while the distributed architecture removes the scalability ceiling that a single PostgreSQL primary would impose as workflow volume grows.

+---